Thursday 6th April 2017

 March – May 2015, Tate Liverpool

 Imaginarium is an exploration through dance of the metamorphic work of Leonora Carrington.
 Developed partly through a residency at Crookhey Hall, Carrington’s childhood home, the work captures the physicality, colour and energy found within Carrington’s sketches and paintings.
 The performer’s embodied response has been a direct reaction to the artist’s sense of mobilization, colour and imagery and their experience at Crookhey Hall.
 Performed by James Hewison (Edge Hill University) and Michelle Man (Edge Hill University).
 Original music by Alfonso García de la Torre Rey.
-More information and watch the dance here: YouTube
+More information about the dance performance and watch the dance here: YouTube

 SCULPTURE EXHIBITION: The Possibilities of Dreams